 8. SAMADHI - Bliss or enlightenment

 I first encountered autogenics when I saw the psychologist Gaylin Tudhope in 2014; it’s a deep relaxation technique allowing the parasympathetic side of the nervous system to engage.
 Autogenic training exercise can be used to help address stress, anxiety, fear, tension.
-The more regularly it’s used, the more powerful it becomes; it will help you feel more centered and more relaxed, calmer and quieter.
+The more regularly it’s used, the more powerful it becomes; it will help you feel more centred and more relaxed, calmer and quieter.

 Find a comfortable seat, soles of the feet on the floor and hands on your lap.
 Close the eyes and just listen to the guided relaxation.